nacin023/connecticut-home-prices/README.md

 - **Business Metric**: Real estate professionals and investors can leverage this data to guide investment strategies, with high-end markets (e.g., Greenwich) offering luxury investment opportunities, while lower-cost areas (e.g., Windham) present potential for more affordable housing investments.
 - **Historical Trend**: These pricing disparities have persisted across the dataset, with wealthier, coastal towns like Greenwich maintaining their premium status, and more inland areas like Windham remaining budget-friendly.

+**Recommended Visualization:**
+- Reuse the **'Top 10 Most Expensive Towns'** and **'Top 10 Least Expensive Towns'** bar charts here for better visualization of geographic trends.

 ## 2. Sale Prices and Market Trends Over Time
 - **Quantified Value**: Median sale prices remained relatively stable from **2006 to 2018** but surged in **2020** to their highest point in the dataset.
 - **Business Metric**: The **2020 housing boom**—likely driven by pandemic-related demand—indicates a potential opportunity for real estate agents and investors to capitalize on a still-hot market, but also highlights risks in accurately pricing homes during periods of volatility.
 - **Historical Trend**: The flat pricing trends before **2019** suggest a stagnant market, possibly due to economic stability, but the sharp price rise from **2019 to 2020** reflects a major shift in housing demand driven by the pandemic.

+**Recommended Visualization:**
+- The **'Median Sale Amount Over Time'** line plot can be reintroduced here to provide context for the historical sale price trends.

 ## 3. Model Performance and Feature Importance
 - **Quantified Value**: The **Random Forest Regressor** outperformed other models with an **R² of 0.993** and an **RMSE of $56,048**.
 - **Business Metric**: The model provides a reliable framework for estimating home prices, with the **assessed value** being the most influential feature, driving the majority of the predictions.
 - **Historical Trend**: Assessed values remain a key determinant of sale prices in Connecticut's real estate market, but the model struggles with extreme outliers, particularly in luxury property sales.

+**Recommended Visualization:**
+- Include the **'Feature Importance (Random Forest)'** bar plot here to show which features contributed most to the predictions.

 ## 4. Sales Ratio Decline and Market Misalignment
 - **Quantified Value**: The **sales ratio** (the ratio of sale price to assessed value) fell dramatically from **2011** onwards, reaching its lowest point in **2020**.
 - **Business Metric**: This decline suggests a growing gap between assessed values and actual sale prices, with homes selling for far above their assessments.
 Real estate professionals must account for this when advising clients on market conditions.
 - **Historical Trend**: The sharp drop in **2020** aligns with the housing boom, where rapid price increases outpaced the ability of assessed values to keep up, underscoring the lag in property tax assessments during times of economic volatility.

+**Recommended Visualization:**
+- Use the **'Median Sales Ratio Over Time'** line plot again to demonstrate the decline in sales ratios across the years.

 ---